dvdmtw98/notes/My Vault/Operating System/Linux/Linux System Concepts/File System Structure.md

 Each user has an separate folder inside home
 Location where personal files of the users are stored
-This folder can be installed on separate drive as well (So we can reinstall system without losing personal information)
+This folder can be installed on separate drive (So we can reinstall system without losing personal information)

-This folder contains temporary information like browser cache, thumbnails or info that will be used again and again
+This folder also contains temporary information like browser cache, thumbnails
 /home/.config & /home/.local : Used to store configuration information for the application for that user

 Some application store their configuration directly in separate folders as well.